AdobeDocs/campaign-classic.en/help/installation/using/creating-new-instances.md

    ![](assets/s_ncs_install_declare_instance_menu.png)

    Specify the parameters of the new instance.
-For more on this, refer to [Create an instance and log on](../../installation/using/creating-an-instance-and-logging-on.md).
+For more on this, refer to [Creating an instance and logging on](../../installation/using/creating-an-instance-and-logging-on.md).